Don't be intimidated by making a turkey for your friends and family this Thanksgiving. A few simple tricks are all you need.

 Thaw your bird: Allow 24 hours in the refrigerator for every 5 pounds of turkey.
 (That means you should take your Porter Road turkey out of the freezer on Sunday so it's thawed and ready for brining on Wednesday night.)
 If you didn't leave enough time, your turkey can be thawed in cold water; allow 30 minutes for every pound.

-Brine it overnight: Either wet or dry brine your bird.
+Brine it overnight: Either wet or dry brine your bird for 12-24 hours.
 What's the difference?
 Wet brining gives the turkey the opportunity absorb extra moisture, along with salt and seasonings.
 Dry brining also seasons the meat, without adding moisture, and dries out the exterior leading to extra crispy skin.
 To dry brine, combine 3 parts kosher salt with 1 part sugar, add black pepper and dried herbs such as thyme and rosemary.
 Rub it all over the exterior of the turkey and leave it in the fridge uncovered overnight.
 Brush off excess seasoning before roasting.

 Our wet brine recipe can be found below.